(Psst… if you came here only via the Carrie Time Tracker, you missed Parts 11 & 12 which had no Carrie in them at all…)

 “Uh huh,” Frank responded, not looking up from his work.

 There was another extended silence.
 Carrie couldn’t take it.
 “I wonder,” she began again.
-“My double here… or, well, the person who took that Ms. Peabody’s jewellery… do you think they could have been an ancestor of mine?”
+“My double here… or, well, the person who took that Ms. Peabody’s jewellery… could they have been an ancestor of mine?”

 “I don’t know.
 Did your ancestors live in this area in ’55?”

-Carrie furrowed her brow.
+Carrie furrowed her brow in thought.
 “My parents hadn’t even been born yet,” she reflected.
 “Maybe my grandparents… though none of them have ever told stories about being a thief.”

 Frank shrugged.
-“Can’t think it’s the sort of thing one tells grandkids, really.”
+“Can’t think it’s the sort of thing one tells grandkids, really.
+Hold the light steady?”

 “Mmmmm.”
 A thought struck her.
 She didn’t like it.
 “Do you think whoever it was might be in even more trouble now, given how I ran away?”
 Carrie asked.
 “I can’t help reacting instinctively… you don’t think I’ve changed history, do you?
 Wait, strike that, of course not, you think the past and the future are already mapped out.
 However, if changing the past IS possible, I might have changed something, right?”

-“Anything’s possible I guess,” Frank said, eyes still on the device.
-“Not much we can do about that now.”
+“Anything’s possible,” Frank said, eyes still on the device.
+“As you said, not much we can do about that now.”

 “Unless we change things back,” Carrie pointed out.

-“Potentially making the situation worse,” Frank retaliated easily.
+“Potentially making the situation worse,” Frank objected.
 “Carrie, we don’t know anything about what’s going on in this time period.”

-“I know that,” Carrie agreed in an irked tone.
+“I know that,” Carrie agreed, trying to suppress her irritation.
 “But what if that Ms. Peabody punishes someone else for my actions?”

 “You should have thought of that earlier.”
 Frank moved to close the time machine back up.
 “Anyway, that’s that.”